artiebits/svelte-seo/README.md

 [![Build Status](https://travis-ci.org/artiebits/svelte-seo.svg?branch=master)](https://travis-ci.org/artiebits/svelte-seo)

 Writing SEO can be confusing and overwhelming.
-Svelte SEO does it easily for you and makes it effortless to ensure your content is optimized for search engine rankings.
+Svelte SEO does it easily for you and makes it effortless to ensure your content is optimised for search engine rankings.

-Quickly add meta tags, Structured Data Markup, and Open Graph tags to your web page so your content is viewable and searchable by search engines.
+Quickly add meta tags, structured data markup, and open graph tags to your web page so your content is viewable and searchable by search engines.

 **Sponsor Svelte SEO**